 I'm starting with the 1901 case of Charlotte Anne E. Moberly and Eleanor F. Jourdain, two English academics whose strange experiences at the palace of Versailles outside Paris became a sensation.
-I thought it relevant since these ladies' experiences in France also manifested in a book.
+I thought this was a great story to start with since these ladies' experiences in France also culminated in a book.

 Miss Moberly was the first principal of St. Hugh's College, a prestigious all-women's institution inside Oxford University.
 Miss Jourdain was Miss Moberly's assistant and ultimately succeeded her as Principal when the latter retired in 1915.
 Both were daughters of English clergymen and considered themselves devoutly Christian and opposed to the Spiritualism movement which was sweeping Europe and America at the time.

-In August 1901, the two women headed to France on vacation.
+In August 1901, the Jourdain and Moberly headed to France on vacation.
 They had limited experiences with the country and, by their own admissions, little knowledge of its history and culture.
 (Part of the reason for the trip was to educate themselves on both.)
 On August 10, they visited Versailles, the sprawling estate created by the French monarchy before it was abolished in 1792.
 After the French Revolution which culminated in the execution of King Louis XVI and his unpopular queen, Marie Antoinette, the palace and its gardens were made public.
-By the beginning of the twentieth century, this was a popular destination spot for tourists.
+By the beginning of the twentieth century, Versailles was a popular destination spot for tourists.

 After touring the main palace, the two women decided to see the Petit Trianon, the estate-within-the-estate created for Marie Antoinette.
 The reconstruction of this area began shortly after Marie Antoinette married Louis at only nineteen years of age.
 The queen was easily bored by the intrigues of the royal court, so the entire parcel was reconfigured to entertain her.
-It contained palatial homes, farmland, a working dairy, grottos, lakes and trickling streams.
-One entire hillside was replanted with pine trees to simulate a Swiss mountainside for the Queen's amusement.
-Other areas were landscaped to look like the wild French countryside.
-All in all, it was an extravagant melding of landscape, architecture and imagination... and proof positive of the excesses that led to the Revolution and Marie Antoinette's own death.
+It contained palatial homes, mysterious grottos, picturesque lakes and trickling streams.
+One entire hillside was replanted with pine trees to simulate the Swiss mountains the queen remembered from her childhood.
+Other areas simulated the French countryside, replete with farmlands and a working dairy.
+All in all, it was an extravagant melding of nature, architecture and imagination... and proof positive of the excesses that led to the Revolution and Marie Antoinette's own death.

-As they wandered, they encountered a variety of individuals, buildings and events that appeared to be at least one hundred years removed from their own time.
-The highlights of these included:
+As they wandered, Jourdain and Moberly encountered a variety of individuals, buildings and events that appeared to be at least one hundred years removed from their own time.
+Highlights included:

-Once they realized how extraordinary their experience was, Moberly and Jourdain returned at least three times to Versailles and spent four years quietly researching its history.
+Unable to explain their experiences, Moberly and Jourdain returned at least three times to Versailles and spent four years quietly researching its history.
 Although they shared little, even with close friends and family, they finally made their account public in 1905.
 The book was entitled An Adventure.
-But the publication of the book had risks.
+But its publication came with risks.
 As women in sexist Edwardian society, they were open to ridicule and even the destruction of their careers.
 Ultimately, they chose to publish under the pseudonyms Elizabeth Morison and Frances Lamont.

 Although it quickly became a best-seller, reaction to An Adventure was mixed at best.
 The prestigious Society for Psychical Research was critical, stating (correctly) that much of the supporting documentation could've been known to the authors prior to visiting Versailles.
-Others claimed that the whole account was some kind of mutual fantasy constructed between women who must've been lesbians (good god!) or that they stumbled upon a fancy-dress party and were too naive to realize it (give me a break!).
-Another theory is that the women experienced a time-slip, a paranormal phenomenon when a living person inadvertently steps through a portal into another time.
+Others claimed that the whole account was some kind of mutual fantasy produced by repressed homosexual desires or that they had stumbled upon a fancy-dress party and were too naive to realize it.
+A more charitable theory supposed that the women experienced a time-slip, a paranormal phenomenon where a living person inadvertently steps through a portal into another era.
 (For more on this, please reference any of a dozen episodes of Star Trek: The Next Generation.)

 It ultimately boiled down to a chicken vs. egg argument.
-Did the women manufacture a hoax which they carefully researched?
+Did the women manufacture a carefully researched hoax?
 Or did they have a legitimate paranormal experience which they attempted to prove through careful research?